-As of December 31, 2023, Mattel expects to incur total cash expenditures under the OPG program of approximately \$130 to \$165 million and non-cash charges of up to \$5 million.
+As of December 31, 2024, in connection with the OPG program, Mattel recorded cumulative severance and other restructuring charges of approximately \$74 million, which included approximately \$2 million of non-cash charges.
+Total expected cash expenditures are approximately \$130 to \$165 million and total non-cash charges are expected to be up to \$5 million.